fbpx

 @campjesss

-Isabelle Loobie
+Ella Loobie

-Isabelle Loobie
+Ella Loobie

 Artist Assistant

 Isabelle is known by many as “Ella”, an artist.
 Art has played a major role in her life from a young age, along with the rooted notion of black power and beauty.
-Ella works to showcase this through various art styles and touch minds with each piece she creates.
+Ella works to showcase this through various art styles and touches minds with each piece she creates.

 @ellasprecision

-Project Partners and Funders
+The Mane Event Partners and Funders

 We are grateful for our community collaborators, Empress Mane, Roman’s N’ Care, Reset Community Centre, Morales’ Barbershop, Oakwood Village BIA, and the Black Business and Professional Association, with mural support from the Toronto Arts Council.